C2. Equations and Inequalities

 Ask students the following question:

-• How could you arrange the items in each goody bag to compare the number of items of each kind?"
-(By grouping identical items together, as shown in the photos below).
+• How could you arrange the elements in each goody bag to compare the number of elements of each kind?"
+(By grouping identical elements together, as shown in the photos below).

-• How many of each kind of item are in the goody bags?
+• How many of each kind of element are in the goody bags?

 Ask students to suggest a way to represent the contents of the goody bags without using the objects themselves and without using numbers.
 Most students will suggest drawing the objects.
 Continue the discussion to find other possible representations.